clvrv/GNM/superconducting-train/README.md

 _The idea behind this type of assembly is the ability to change each individual element.
 You can even alter the shape of the track if desired!_

 **8. Transport and Storage:**

-Place a Styrofoam plate and a light wooden plate on the magnetic track to secure it for transport and storage.
+* Place a Styrofoam plate and a light wooden plate on the magnetic track to secure with a tension belt it for transport and storage.

+**9. Decoration:**

+* To prevent anyone from getting hurt by touching the cold sheet of metal while the superconductor is cooling, you can place the laser cutting template on it.
+You can paint the stencil or glue some blue velvet to the stencil for a nicer look.

-### Setup
+### The Experiment

+**_Wear protective gloves and take all safety precautions while conducting this experiment!_**

 1. Place the semiconductor in a small ladle on the track.
 2. Fill the ladle with liquid nitrogen.
 To induce the superconducting state, cool the YBCO using liquid nitrogen, which maintains a temperature below 77 K (-196°C).
 ![DSC05186](https://github.com/user-attachments/assets/846cf68a-8a0f-45dd-ba5d-00eee188d56a)

 3. When the liquid nitrogen stops boiling, transfer the remaining liquid into a Dewar flask.
-4. Using safety gloves, place the superconductor on the track — it should now levitate.
+4. Place the superconductor on the track — it should now levitate.
 5. In order to increase the levitating time, you can wrap the YBCO-bulks in absorbent paper and then attached them with ROXOLID Alu Tape (adhesive tape).

 ### Troubleshooting